bnnadi/confida-service/docs/MIGRATION_GUIDE.md

-# InterviewIQ Database Migration Guide
+# Confida Database Migration Guide

-This guide provides comprehensive documentation for managing database migrations in the InterviewIQ system using Alembic.
+This guide provides comprehensive documentation for managing database migrations in the Confida system using Alembic.

 ## Table of Contents